Canon T4i vs Fujifilm XP130

 It is notable that the T4i has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T4i and the XP130 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the XP130 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the XP130 was followed by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T4i and XP130 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Fujifilm XP130 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T4i or the Fujifilm XP130 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.